vieapps/Components.WebSockets/README.md

 ﻿# Components.WebSockets

-A concrete implementation of the .NET Standard 2.0 System.Net.WebSockets.WebSocket abstract class
+A concrete implementation of the System.Net.WebSockets.WebSocket abstract class on .NET Standard 2.0

 A WebSocket library that allows you to make WebSocket connections as a client or to respond to WebSocket requests as a server.
 You can safely pass around a general purpose WebSocket instance throughout your codebase without tying yourself strongly to this library.